adityachugh02/casio-external-memory/README.md

-xy : 		Instruction, where x is column and y is row of calculator key a~t : 		Shortcut instruction sequences write : 	Enable writing of instructions to EEPROM memory read : 		Disable enable writing of instructions to EEPROM memory prog 1~5 : 	Memory address set to beginning of program 1~5 clear 1~5 : 	Clears all 200 instructions of program 1~5 list 1~5 : 	Lists all 200 instructions of program 1~5
+xy : 		Instruction, where x is column and y is row of calculator key a~t : 		Shortcut instruction sequences write : 	Enable writing of instructions to EEPROM memory read : 		Disable writing of instructions to EEPROM memory prog 1~5 : 	Memory address set to beginning of program 1~5 clear 1~5 : 	Clears all 200 instructions of program 1~5 list 1~5 : 	Lists all 200 instructions of program 1~5